Jordyn-Hartzell/Hartzell_Jordyn_Homework_9/README.md

 You have reached the end of the game.
 Total Score: 110/11110
 ```
 This example shows an incorrect answer in round 3.
-The amount of points awarded for the correct answer has decreased along with the difficulty.
+The amount of points awarded for the correct answer in round 4 has decreased along with the difficulty.
 ```
 Welcome to the addition game!
 Please input integers only.